trail Junctionin the Carson-Iceberg Wilderness

 Western Upper Golden Canyon topped by Disaster Peak.

-The Pacific Crest Trail heads South tracing the long way around the upper rim of Golden Canyon.
+The Pacific Crest Trail heads South tracing the long way around the upper rim of Golden Canyon, around to the Right.

 At the head of the canyon sits Disaster Peak.